 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-What are Their Beliefs?
+What Are Their Beliefs?

-Pray that the true God will reveal Himself to this community and use Brahmins to preach and teach about Jesus Christ.
+Pray that the true God will reveal Himself to this community and use Brahmans to preach and teach about Jesus Christ.

 Scripture Prayers for the Brahmin unspecified in Pakistan.